thaonhi2012/helloworld/README.md

 # helloworld

 This is my first repo, my mentor is @hoahm-ts.
 He's very good at IT.
+He's very kind with me.